Toflar/contao4-notes/README.md

-# Contao 4 "docs"
+# Contao 4 notes

-This repository contains a lot of relevant information collected during discussions amongst the Contao core developer team members.
+This repository contains information collected during discussions amongst the Contao core developer team members.

 __Note:__ These are __my__ personal notes!
-They do not - in any way or another - represent an official team advice.
+They do not - in any way or another - represent any official team advice.

 ## Index